mobsites/Cosmos.Identity/README.md

 ## Extending Cosmos Identity

-Cosmos Identity can be extended much the same way the default identity models can be extended when using `Microsoft.AspNetCore.Identity.EntityFrameworkCore` except that no migrations are necessary.
+Cosmos Identity can be extended much the same way that `Microsoft.AspNetCore.Identity.EntityFrameworkCore` can be except that no migrations are necessary.
 That's the beauty of using Cosmos DB for an identity store.
 Just extend and store.

 #### Extending just the base `IdentityUser` and `IdentityRole` classes